alexanderswift/public-gigacom/ice_cream_and_unicorns.md

 GigaComm even said I could run my NBN / current internet provider side-by-side AND they use the current copper-pair from the basement to my unit!
 I gave them a call and they described the technology as (think I heard them correctly) **“*<u>a bit of secret source technology</u>*” and that all seemed too good to be true!**

-I sent GigaComm [a follow up email](https://github.com/alexanderswift/public-gigacom/blob/main/emails_to_gigacomm.pdf) to seek further clarification basically with a a few more questions if they didn't (an they did not mind, professional and speedy reply) and stating from what GigaComm are saying it looks like they found a way to get the $ per consumer down with a mix of vectoring and fibre in the building.
+I sent GigaComm [a follow up email](https://github.com/alexanderswift/public-gigacom/blob/main/pics/emailtogigacom.pdf) to seek further clarification basically with a a few more questions if they didn't (an they did not mind, professional and speedy reply) and stating from what GigaComm are saying it looks like they found a way to get the $ per consumer down with a mix of vectoring and fibre in the building.
 I also asked GigaComm to confirm their ASN so I could research their network and peering to avoid a repeat of the WebEx issues (20+ hours a week on WebEx you need it to work flawlessly).

+🪄🪄**In summary I made a statement 'it looks you guys found a way to get the $ per consumer down with a mix of microwave, vectoring and fibre in the building.'**🪄🪄

 ### Peering 🤝: